asjad99/Sequential-Decision-Making-/README.md

 - Data Engineering with Spark

 ## Descriptive Analytics

 Descriptive Analytics is aimed at Describing the dataset at hand, Discovering insigths and Acting on those insights.
 It requires finding meaningful patterns, trends and exceptions that are easy to see and interpret for decision makers.
-It answers real business questions
+It answers real business questions and usually starts with acquiring the relevent data.
+We then prepare the acquired data for analysis.

 | Notebook                 | Notebooks | Blog |